 Removing odors from a pet still residing in the home is more challenging because most animals will repeatedly use the same area, so it is impractical to completely eliminate all odors.

-is one way to extend your carpet's life and keep it looking like new!
+Declaring the majority of your house a "no shoe zone" is one way to extend your carpet's life and keep it looking like new!

 Blacklight image showing hidden pet spots.